prashanthpx/pythonbyexamples/pytest/pytestnotes.md

 import calculator

-# Phase 3 – Fixtures: fixtures depending on other fixtures
+# Fixtures: fixtures depending on other fixtures

 @pytest.fixture